 Watch a condensed version of “A Christmas Carol” performed by the Children’s Castle Theater at 4pm and 6pm each day.

 Farmington Business Association will host a community tree lighting at the bandstand at 5pm.
-They will also provide a short bus tour of the lights in downtown Farmington every half hour between 4pm to 6:30pm.

 The Gift Shop will be open with holiday goodies and treasures to purchase.